The 20 Best Addison's Disease Doctors in Japan

 Sugitani, JP

-Masashi Morita practices in Sugitani, Japan.
+Masashi Morita practices practicing medicine in Sugitani, Japan.
 Mr. Morita is rated as a Distinguished expert by MediFind in the treatment of Addison's Disease.
-His top areas of expertise are Adrenoleukodystrophy (ALD), Addison's Disease, CACH Syndrome, and Zellweger Syndrome.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), Addison's Disease, CACH Syndrome, and Zellweger Syndrome.

 Distinguished in Addison's Disease